FastNetMon sFlow v5 export from Linux

-If you have Linux machine and you need to export traffic from it we suggest using hsflowd.
+If you have a Linux machine and you need to export traffic from it, we suggest using hsflowd.
 It generates sFlow v5 stream and works very well with FastNetMon Advanced.
-This guide works only for machines with kernel 3.19 (CentOS 7 with standard kernel is not supported) or more recent because these kernels have support for kernel side BPF sampling.
+This guide works only for machines with kernel 3.19 (CentOS 7 with standard kernel is not supported) or more recent as these kernels have support for kernel-side BPF sampling.

-As first step, please download latest binary version for your Linux distribution.
+As a first step, please download the latest binary version for your Linux distribution.

 wget https://github.com/sflow/host-sflow/releases/download/.....deb